inlets/inletsctl/README.md

 ### Add another cloud provisioner

-Add a provisioner by sending a PR to the [inlets-operator's provision package](https://github.com/inlets/inlets-operator/tree/master/pkg/provision), once released, you can vendor the package here and add any flags that are required.
+Add a provisioner by sending a PR to the [inletsctl's provision package](https://github.com/inlets/inletsctl/tree/master/pkg/provision), once released, you can vendor the package here and add any flags that are required.

 > Note: only providers and platforms which support cloudinit / user-data scripts are supported.